tlemenestrel/SWE_Scientific_Projects/README.md

 <tr>
 <td>

-**Airfoil Computations** is a Python software to compute the coefficient lift of an airfoil depending on alpha, the angle of attack.
+**Airfoil Computations** is a Python software to compute the _coefficient lift_ of an airfoil depending on **alpha**, the _angle of attack_.
 For that, various data files are given in a directory.
-The code reads the directory, finds the name of the different input files and computes the lift coefficient for each angle of attack.
+The code reads the _directory_, finds the name of the different input files and computes the **lift coefficient** for each angle of attack.

 It is able to read any data for a specific angle of attack and compute the lift coefficient for it.
-Therefore, it does not require the user to give the angles of attack as inputs, as the code is able to find them and output the lift coefficient for each of them.
-Finally, it has several error checking and exception generation to check that the user had provided the right path to the directory for the data files, that any of the required data files were found in the data directory and if an error was detected when reading an input file.
+Therefore, it does not require the user to give the angles of attack as inputs.
+Finally, it has several **error checking** and **exception generation** to check that the user had provided the right _path_ to the directory for the data files, that any of the required _data files_ were found in the data directory and if an **error** was detected when reading an input file.

 <p align="center">
 <img src="https://github.com/tlemenestrel/swe_scientific_projects/blob/master/airfoil_computations/images/angles.png" width="700">